Welcome to The American International School in Cyprus

 Grade Class Size

 Class sizes are small, with a faculty/student ratio of 1:7.
 Specialist teachers provide differentiated 1:1 instruction for students new to English, or those with learning difficulties.
 Teacher Assistants are placed in KG4, KG5, and Grade 1.

 Once a grade level has filled to its capacity, qualified applicants are placed on a waiting list, as of the date of completing all application requirements, including payment of the €500 registration fee.

 Once full capacity has been reached, two additional places in each class will be available to students who meet both the School’s standards and the following criteria:

 Dependent children of US Embassy personnel and other diplomatic missions

 Students who are currently enrolled or already have siblings enrolled to other grades level

 The Admissions Policy can also be found in the AISC Family Handbook.

 Policy on Statement of Tuition Agreement

 AISC reserves the right to refuse to admit an applicant if at least one half of tuition is not paid prior to the first day of the semester, or to suspend an applicant from attendance if at least one half of tuition is not paid within five school days after registration is approved.
 Upon receipt of the application fee, placement is not guaranteed and will be made provisional, pending all documentation and assessment results, and final signature by the Director.
-No tuition will be refunded for any reason (including, but not limited to, expulsion, suspension and early withdrawal), unless the school has been notified in writing by either the sponsor or parent prior to the start of any semester that the student will not be in attendance.
+No tuition will be refunded for any reason (including, but not limited to, expulsion, suspension and early withdrawal), unless the school has been notified in writing by either the sponsor or parent prior to the start of any school year that the student will not be in attendance.
 Tuition is not transferable.
-Parents must sign the Statement of Tuition Agreement indicating the tuition fee schedule, including all extra or supplemental fees (if necessary), have been reviewed and understood.
+Parents must sign this Statement of Tuition Agreement indicating the tuition fee schedule, including all extra or supplemental fees (if necessary), have been reviewed and understood.